Hocti/domgameui/README.md

 # DOM Game UI (with ControlWrap)

-`domgameui` is a lightweight, powerful UI framework built on top of `lit`](https://lit.dev/) for creating game user interfaces using standard DOM elements.
+`domgameui` is a lightweight, powerful UI framework built on top of [`lit`](https://lit.dev/) for creating game user interfaces using standard DOM elements.
 Designed with game development in mind, it allows for intuitive navigation and interaction using gamepads and keyboards, without the need for a mouse or touch input(It's optional).
 This framework makes it easy to implement a cursor system, select items, and interact with a variety of UI components such as lists, grids, tab panels, buttons, selectors, checkboxes, range sliders, and radio button groups.
-Additionally, `dom game ui` offers robust support for multiplayer controls, enabling multiple players to interact with the UI simultaneously.
+Additionally, `dom gameui` offers robust support for multiplayer controls, enabling multiple players to interact with the UI simultaneously.

-This project is dependent on the [`controlwrap`](https://www.npmjs.com/package/controlwrap) library, which provides the underlying input management and device abstraction necessary for `dom game ui` to function seamlessly across different input devices.
+This project is dependent on the [`controlwrap`](https://www.npmjs.com/package/controlwrap) library, which provides the underlying input management and device abstraction necessary for `domgameui` to function seamlessly across different input devices.

 ## Features